cmwarren/masters-project-public/README.md

 Levy, O., Søgaard, A., & Goldberg, Y. (2017).
 A Strong Baseline for Learning Cross-Lingual Word Embeddings from Sentence Alignments.
 In EACL.

+The project aims to extract new monolingual corpora from Wikipedia and Twitter, and extend the Levy et al's Multilingual SID-SGNS model to enrich the cross-lingual embeddings with additional vocabulary.

 ### Data Dependencies ###
 Levy et al's code is available from: